Hurdal

 Hurdal is a municipality in Akershus county, Norway.
 It is part of the traditional region of Romerike.
 The administrative centre of the municipality is the village of Hurdal.

 Hurdal is located about 70 km north of Oslo, along the lake Hurdalsjøen.
 Fjellsjøkampen is the highest hill in Akershus.
-The mountains Faksebrennkollene and Toppåsen are also located in the municipality.

 General information

 Name

 The name (Old Norse: Urðardalr and Hurðardalr) is an old district name.
 (The name of the church site is Gjøing.)
 The first element is the genitive case of an old river name (later called Gjøingelva which means "Gjøing river"), probably Urð which means "stony river" (from urð which means "scree").
 (The sideform Hurðardalr has an addition of a false /h/.)
 The last element is dalr meaning "valley" or "dale".
 Prior to 1918, the name was spelled "Hurdalen".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted in 1988.
 The arms are green with a yellow-colored cone from a Norway Spruce tree (Picea abies).